Audiveris/audiveris/docs/_pages/main/book_parameters.md

   NOTA: a switch can disable a feature only for the OMR automatic recognition, the feature remains available for manual user actions.
   {: .nota-bg }

+  * Use poor input mode
+  * Use of system indentation
+  * Link augmentation dot to both shared heads
+  * Keep loaded gray images
-  * Articulations
+  * Support for articulations
-  * Chord names
+  * Support for chord names
-  * Fingering digits
+  * Support for fingering digits
-  * Frets roman digits
+  * Support for frets roman digits (I, II, IV...)
-  * Plucking
+  * Support for plucking (p, i, m, a)
-  * Lyrics
+  * Support for lyrics
-  * Lyrics even when located above staff
+  * Support for lyrics even located above staff
-  * Small black note heads
+  * Support for small black note heads
-  * Small void note heads
+  * Support for small void note heads
-  * Small whole note heads
+  * Support for small whole note heads
+  * Support for cross note heads
+  * Support for implicit tuplets
+  * Support for guitar tablatures (6 lines)
+  * Support for bass tablatures (4 lines)
+  * Support for percussion staves (1 line)
+  * Support for partial whole rests
+  * Support for multi-whole head chords